openhive-network/hive/documentation/paths_to_executables.md

 3. environment variables
 4. executable installation

 If you have paths configured in multiple ways (i.e. you have installed _hived_ and also passed its path as command line argument), they will be used with its priorities.
-Priorities are same as in list above; path set directly in script is the most important, above it is path passed as command line argument and so on.
+Priorities are same as in list above; path set directly in script is the most important, less important is path passed as command line argument and so on.
 So in example mentioned earlier, installed _hived_ will be ignored and _hived_ path passed as command line argument will be used.

 #### Set paths directly in script